bartwojcik/easygoing/README.md

 - (Possibly) Add post author information for multi-author use case.
 - (Possibly) Mitigate markdown syntax XSS vulnerabilites, so it can be also used by users.
 - (Possibly) Post and Comment should be moved to the same model (tree-like content structure).
+- (Possibly) Add support for more distros to fabfile.py.
 - (Possibly) Add search (haystack?).

 ## License